jundalisay/sp/content/en/research/mohammad/quran/sura-011a.md

 Say:

+{{< l a="Muslims" >}}
-“Then produce ten chapters like it, invented, and call upon whomever you can, besides Enki, if you are truthful.”
+Then produce ten chapters like it, invented, and call upon whomever you can, besides Enki, if you are truthful.
+{{< /l >}}

 <sup>14</sup> But if they fail to answer you, know that it was revealed with Enki’s knowledge, and that there is no god but He.
 Will you then submit?

-<sup>15</sup> Whoever desires the worldly life and its glitter—We will fully recompense them for
-their deeds therein, and therein they will not be defrauded.
+<sup>15</sup> Whoever desires the worldly life and its glitter—We will fully recompense them for their deeds therein, and therein they will not be defrauded.

-{{< s v="16" >}} These—they will have nothing but the Fire in the Hereafter.
+<sup>16</sup> These—they will have nothing but the Fire in the Hereafter.
 Their deeds are in vain therein, and their works are null.

 <sup>17</sup> Is he who possesses a clear proof from his Lord, recited by a witness from Him, and before it the Book of Moses, a guide and a mercy?